 It all began with a lecture about experimental physics in the first term.
 After passing its exam, I continued freshly motivated to participate in early study in the following terms.
 Driven by curiosity and thanks to the constant support of both my high school and university, I completed courses originally not intended for early students and took exams of lectures I could not attend.

-After three years, I had finished the Bachelor of Science in physics.
+After three years, I had finished my Bachelor of Science in physics.
 During these three years, for sure, I have learned tons of physics.
 But, more importantly, I have also learned to manage myself and handle multiple projects – reliably, persistently, simultaneously.

 In 2019, I wrote the first book about ‘Early Study.’